kireetinikatakam-ops/DecodeLabs-Internship/README.md

 Bot: Exiting chatbot.
 Thanks for the conversation!

 ======================================================================
-  Thank you for using the Rule-Based Chatbot!
+  Thank you for using the Rule-Based AI Chatbot!
   Built with explicit logic, deterministic guardrails, and precision.
 ======================================================================
 ```